miniman13/videngwiki/Development/Protocols/dante.md

 For higher channel counts, Gigabit switches are essential.
 QoS is recommended for Gigabit switches on networks that share data with services other than Dante.

 # Network Configuration

+## IGMP Snooping
+### IGMP v2 / v3 on macOS
+IGMP is specified in two commonly used versions: v2 and v3.
+This difference is most easily seen on current macOS computers that use IGMP v3 on built-in Ethernet ports; these may fail when connected to IGMP v2 switches.
+An easy workaround is to use an Ethernet adapter, all of which use IGMP v2.

 ## Link-Local
 > For Link-Local networks, Dante expects primary interfaces to use the 169.254.x.x range, and secondary interfaces to use the 172.31.x.x range.